umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Umbraco-cloud-plans/index.md

 # Quotas for the shared pool

-Whenever a pool hits above 95% usage of any resource disk, the busiest staging or development site, that hasn't been moved prevously will be moved to a different pool.
+Whenever a pool hits above 95% usage of any resource disk, the busiest staging or development site, that hasn't been moved previously will be moved to a different pool.